-Water heaters can be expected to last a great deal of time.
+Our plumbers in Vancouver WA know that water heaters last a long time.
 There are some variables that either improve or decrease its efficiency and life.
-First you will want to check the quality of the water in your area.
+First, you will want to check the quality of the water in your area.
 Poor quality water can affect the life of water heaters.
-If you are making a new water heater purchase, it is important to do some research because you will want to find high quality heaters and follow the maintenance schedule exactly as it is recommended.
+If you are making a new water heater purchase, it is important to do some research because you will want to find high-quality heaters and follow the maintenance schedule exactly as it is recommended.
 The number of people living in the home can also affect the efficiency and life of hot water heaters because more people means more water is being used.

 In order to keep your hot water heaters running efficiently longer, All County Plumbing LLC suggests trying some of these maintenance tips.